flare-foundation/FTSO-Scaling/scripts/rewards/README.md

 #### For `Signing`

-In case some parts of funds intended for correct signing and signature deposition get burned, one of the following tags is used.
+In case some parts of funds intended for correct signing and signature deposition get burned, one of the following [detail tags](../../libs/ftso-core/src/reward-calculation/reward-signing.ts) are used.
-- `NO_MOST_FREQUENT_SIGNATURES` - In case that finalization for the voting round N is not done by the end of the voting epoch N+1 and there are no signatures the burn claim is generated.
+- `NO_MOST_FREQUENT_SIGNATURES` - In case that finalization for the voting round N is not done by the end of the voting epoch `N + 1` and there are no signatures the burn claim is generated.
 - `NO_WEIGHT_OF_ELIGIBLE_SIGNERS` - eligible signers (the ones that earned non-zero reward from accuracy part) have total weight 0.
 - `CLAIM_BACK_DUE_TO_NON_ELIGIBLE_SIGNER` - reward claim for a non-eligible signer in a voting round is burned and marked with this tag.
 - `CLAIM_BACK_NO_CLAIMS` - if there are no reward claims by eligible signers, the remaining funds get burned and marked with this tag.

 #### For `Finalization`

-When finalizing the following reward detail tags are used.
+When finalizing the following [reward detail tags](../../libs/ftso-core/src/reward-calculation/reward-finalization.ts) are used.
-- `NO_FINALIZATION` - no finalization was done for the voting round N before the end of the voting epoch N+1.
+- `NO_FINALIZATION` - no finalization was done for the voting round N before the end of the voting epoch `N + 1`.
 The burn claim is generated.
 - `OUTSIDE_OF_GRACE_PERIOD` - the first finalization was done outside the grace period for finalization (end of reveal + 20s) and the address that did the finalization gets full finalization reward claim marked by this tag.
 - `FINALIZED_BUT_NO_ELIGIBLE_VOTERS` - the finalization was done during the grace period for finalization but by a non-eligible voter, while on the other hand there were no eligible finalizers submitting valid finalization data during the grace period.
 Hence the burn claim is generated.
 - `CLAIM_BACK_FOR_UNDISTRIBUTED_REWARDS` - a joint burn claim for remaining funds for rewarding prompt finalizing.
 E.g. some of data providers selected for finalization did not submit the finalization data or became non-eligible due to 0 accuracy rewards.

 #### Fast updates accuracy

-Relevant for FTSOv2 fast updates sub protocol (not FTSO scaling)
+[Detail tags](../../libs/ftso-core/src/reward-calculation/reward-fast-updates.ts) relevant for FTSOv2 fast updates sub protocol (not FTSO scaling).
 - `NO_SUBMISSIONS` - no fast updates submissions during the voting epoch so nobody is eligible for rewards.
 A burn claim is generated.
 - `NO_MEDIAN_PRICE` - FTSO scaling protocol did not produce a median price so comparison with fast updates price is not possible, hence the burn claim is generated.
 - `MISSED_BAND` - burn claim for total voting round rewards, when the benchmark fast update price misses the prescribed band around the FTSO scaling price for specific voting round.